Hitech Grand Prix: Hitech GP (2015–present)

 In 2019 the team was represented by Jüri Vips in the new FIA Formula 3 Championship.
-He was joined by Leonardo Pulcini, who raced in the GP3 Series, and 2016 French F4 champion Ye Yifei.
+He was joined by Leonardo Pulcini, who raced in the GP3 Series, and 2016 French F4 champion Yifei Ye.
 The team saw four wins coming from Vips and Pulcini that ultimately resulted in the outfit finishing second behind Prema Racing in the teams' standings.

 In 2019, Hitech GP provided a full race operation package to W Series, including preparation, shipping and all trackside requirements.
 Hitech GP also supplied race engineers and pit crew for each of the cars.
 This partnership was discontinued for the 2021 season following the 2020 season's cancellation due to the COVID-19 pandemic and Hitech GP's subsequent expansion into other series.